Guide | Article

 Whether you’re planning developments, running a fleet, or looking to transition workplace, hospital or retail car parks, we’ll help build an EV strategy around you.

-Q5: And what about the different EV charging cables?
+What are the different EV charging cables?

-A: You’ll probably already be well-accustomed to choosing the right fuel for your previous company vehicles.
+You’ll probably already be well-accustomed to choosing the right fuel for your previous company vehicles.
 If you’re using a public charger, choosing the right cable will feel familiar.

 Charging a Jaguar I-Pace for fifteen minutes on a 150kW DC charger with a Combined Charging System (CCS) versus sixty minutes using a Type 2 AC connector will give you significantly more miles in range.